April 10, 2026

 Among the senior figures reported killed are:

-- Ali Shamkhani, a senior adviser to the Supreme Leader and former secretary of Iran’s Supreme National Security Council.
+- Ali Shamkhani, senior adviser to the Supreme Leader and former secretary of Iran’s Supreme National Security Council

-- Hossein Jabal Amelian, head of the Organization of Defensive Innovation and Research (SPND), is linked to advanced weapons development.
+- Hossein Jabal Amelian, head of the Organization of Defensive Innovation and Research (SPND), linked to advanced weapons development

-Israeli officials said the strikes targeted a high-level security meeting involving figures responsible for directing Iran’s strategic military programs, including missile and drone operations.
+Israeli officials said the strikes targeted a high-level security meeting involving figures responsible for directing Iran’s strategic military programs, including missile and drone operations, as well as the regime’s internal security apparatus.

-Following the death of Khamenei, Iranian authorities reportedly established a temporary leadership council — including President Masoud Pezeshkian, judiciary chief Gholamhossein Mohseni Ejei, and cleric Alireza Arafi — to oversee the transition until a new supreme leader is chosen by the Assembly of Experts.
-The upheaval marks the most significant leadership crisis in the Islamic Republic since the Iranian Revolution.
+Following the death of Ali Khamenei, Iranian authorities reportedly established a temporary leadership council — including Masoud Pezeshkian, Gholamhossein Mohseni Ejei, and Alireza Arafi — to oversee the transition.
+Iranian state media has since reported that Mojtaba Khamenei, the son of the late supreme leader and a longtime behind-the-scenes power broker, has been appointed as Iran’s new supreme leader by the Assembly of Experts.
+The transition marks the most significant leadership shift in the Islamic Republic since the Iranian Revolution.

 Who Was Iran’s Supreme Leader Ayatollah Ali Khamenei, and Why Was He a Threat to the World?